biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 3rd Place

-Church:	Christian Chapel, Tulsa, OK
+* **Church**: Christian Chapel, Tulsa, OK
-Coaches:	Bryan Turner, Mark Connor (assistant)
+* **Coaches**: Bryan Turner, Mark Connor (assistant)
+* **Team:**
-Team:	Alyssa Batchelder
+   * Alyssa Batchelder
-James Craig
+   * James Craig
-Michelle Paulson
+   * Michelle Paulson
-Matthew Woods
+   * Matthew Woods
 * **Preliminaries**:
-Round 1: Won against First A/G, Montgomery, AL 215 to -25
+  * Round 1: Won against First A/G, Montgomery, AL 215 to -25
-Round 2: Won against Grace A/G, Syracuse, NY 130 to 110
+  * Round 2: Won against Grace A/G, Syracuse, NY 130 to 110
-Round 3: Lost to James River A/G, "One in Christ", Ozark, MO 25 to 330 Round 4: Lost to Cedar Park A/G, Bothell, WA 25 to 275 Round 5: Lost to First A/G, Lexington, KY 145 to 190
+  * Round 3: Lost to James River A/G, "One in Christ", Ozark, MO 25 to 330
+  * Round 4: Lost to Cedar Park A/G, Bothell, WA 25 to 275
+  * Round 5: Lost to First A/G, Lexington, KY 145 to 190
-Round 6: Lost to Journey Church, Bridgeville, PA 100 to 115 Round 7: Won against Turning Point Christian Center, Vancouver, WA 125 to 10 Round 8: Won against New Life Community Church, Oshkosh, WI 170 to 70 Round 9: Won against Suncoast Cathedral A/G, Saint Petersburg, FL 210 to -10
+  * Round 6: Lost to Journey Church, Bridgeville, PA 100 to 115
+  * Round 7: Won against Turning Point Christian Center, Vancouver, WA 125 to 10
+  * Round 8: Won against New Life Community Church, Oshkosh, WI 170 to 70
+  * Round 9: Won against Suncoast Cathedral A/G, Saint Petersburg, FL 210 to -10
 * **Round Robin**:
-Round 1: Lost to First A/G, Binghamton, NY 50 to 225
+  * Round 1: Lost to First A/G, Binghamton, NY 50 to 225
-Round 2: Lost to Christian Temple, Houston, TX 10 to 235 Round 3: Lost to Braeswood A/G, Houston, TX 70 to 120
+  * Round 2: Lost to Christian Temple, Houston, TX 10 to 235
+  * Round 3: Lost to Braeswood A/G, Houston, TX 70 to 120
-Round 4: Lost to Praise A/G, Garfield, NJ 65 to 90
+  * Round 4: Lost to Praise A/G, Garfield, NJ 65 to 90
-Round 5: Lost to Journey Fellowship Church, Slidell, LA 85 to 130 Round 6: Lost to Dayspring A/G, Bowling Green, OH 80 to 95 Round 7: Won against First A/G, Lexington, KY 140 to 105
+  * Round 5: Lost to Journey Fellowship Church, Slidell, LA 85 to 130
+  * Round 6: Lost to Dayspring A/G, Bowling Green, OH 80 to 95
-Round 8: Won against Journey Church, Bridgeville, PA 165 to 150 Round 9: Won against The Church at Briargate, "Public Spectacle", Colorado Springs, CO 190 to 90 Round 10: Lost to CrossPoint A/G, Portage, WI 30 to 190 Round 11: Lost to Cedar Park A/G, Bothell, WA 105 to 205 Round 12: Lost to Orange County Worship Center, Santa Ana, CA 125 to 150 Round 13: Lost to Northridge A/G, Grand Island, NE 80 to 115 Round 14: Lost to James River A/G, "One in Christ", Ozark, MO 50 to 170 Round 15: Lost to Faith A/G, West Plains, MO 70 to 130 Round 16: Lost to Owasso First A/G, Owasso, OK 125 to 140 Round 17: Won against Faith A/G, Orlando, FL 185 to 145 Round 18: Won against Manassas A/G, Bristow, VA 185 to 45 Round 19: Won against Tacoma Life Center, Tacoma, WA 150 to 110
+  * Round 7: Won against First A/G, Lexington, KY 140 to 105
+  * Round 8: Won against Journey Church, Bridgeville, PA 165 to 150
+  * Round 9: Won against The Church at Briargate, "Public Spectacle", Colorado Springs, CO 190 to 90
+  * Round 10: Lost to CrossPoint A/G, Portage, WI 30 to 190
+  * Round 11: Lost to Cedar Park A/G, Bothell, WA 105 to 205
+  * Round 12: Lost to Orange County Worship Center, Santa Ana, CA 125 to 150
+  * Round 13: Lost to Northridge A/G, Grand Island, NE 80 to 115
+  * Round 14: Lost to James River A/G, "One in Christ", Ozark, MO 50 to 170
+  * Round 15: Lost to Faith A/G, West Plains, MO 70 to 130
+  * Round 16: Lost to Owasso First A/G, Owasso, OK 125 to 140
+  * Round 17: Won against Faith A/G, Orlando, FL 185 to 145
+  * Round 18: Won against Manassas A/G, Bristow, VA 185 to 45
+  * Round 19: Won against Tacoma Life Center, Tacoma, WA 150 to 110
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Christian Chapel, Tulsa, OK" html=image_html %}